kennyhyun/kennyhyun.github.com/_i18n/en/_posts/2020-08-01-set-up-algo-vpn-in-oracle-cloud.markdown

     - Choose your home region where you intend to be.
 1. Sign into the web console and click `Create a VM instance`.
   ![Insttance1](/assets/images/2020/vpn/instance1.jpg)
-    - Choose ubuntu minimum and upload your public key
+    - Choose ubuntu minimal and upload your public key
         - Check [how to create ssh key][howto-ssh]{:target="_blank"} if you don't have one.
 1. Click create and you will see above details.
   ![Insttance2](/assets/images/2020/vpn/instance2.jpg){:width="80%"}
     - Memo the public IP.